littlehorse-enterprises/lh-quickstart-go/README.md

 ## LittleHorse CLI

-Install the LittleHorse CLI.
-You can either use `brew` or `go`, up to you!
+Install the LittleHorse CLI:

 ```
-brew install littlehorse-enterprises/lh/lhctl@0.7
+brew install littlehorse-enterprises/lh/lhctl
 ```

-Or, via `go`:
+Alternatively, if you have `go` but don't have homebrew, you can:

 ```
-go install github.com/littlehorse-enterprises/littlehorse/lhctl@0.7.0-alpha.2
+go install github.com/littlehorse-enterprises/littlehorse/lhctl@0.7.2
 ```

 ## Local LH Server Setup